 Attend meetings in person when possible.

-Name a trusted individual (instead of a board member) as your Limited Proxy if needed
+Name a trusted individual (not a generic board member) as your Limited Proxy if needed

-Add voting instructions or limits to the proxy if needed
+Add voting instructions or limits to the proxy if unclear, and keep a copy for yourself

 Provide specifics in the ballot question -- who/what/when/purpose/cost (not vauge generalizations) -- in advance of the meeting/vote.